kcharters89/studio6portfolio/README.md

 Added Algolia Search, uploaded our json file to the index, and used widgets to create a search page with vue-instant- search [Docs](https://www.algolia.com/doc/) [Instant Search with widgets](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/vue/)
 ![algolia-settings](https://i.ibb.co/dGj91Ft/algolia.png)

+### Sprint 8 The finale

+This sprint I decided to do all the niggly little tidy up bits, buttons that didnt go anywhere now do, a about us and faq page, admin section tidy up and checking the site is responsive